 Best Places to Stay in Osaka

 - For Solo and Budget Travelers: Hostel Mitsuwaya Osaka is just a brief 6-7 minute walk from the metro station.
-Aside from providing easy access to the city’s most famous attractions, it also has plenty of dining options around.
-Notably, this hostel boasts a small rooftop where you can bask in the fresh air and sunlight.
-Highly recommended for those seeking an affordable and solitary escape.
+It provides easy access to the city’s most famous attractions, and it has plenty of dining options around.

 - For Families and Groups: Mimaru Osaka Namba Station offers easy access to numerous attractions and dining options, all within walking distance from Namba Station and Nippombashi Station.
-I particularly enjoyed the thoughtful amenities, such as the drink station, a warm welcome after a day of exploration.
-There’s an in-room games where kids can be entertained.
-Without a doubt, I highly recommend this place, especially for those traveling with kids.
+This is a popular hotel chain in Japan known for their spacious rooms with comfortable living and kitchen spaces.

 The Best Places to Stay in Kyoto

 - For Solo and Budget Travelers: Piece Hostel Sanjo is located between Sanjo and Karasuma Oike stations.
-There’s a PiPPA bike rental, which is located right out front for those looking to explore Kyoto by bicycle, all at an affordable daily rate of just 1,100 yen.
-Having stayed here before, I can say it’s one of the best places to stay in for exploring Kyoto.
+There’s a PiPPA bike rental, which is located right out front for those looking to explore Kyoto by bicycle.
+As a solo traveler, I can say it’s one of the best places to stay in for exploring Kyoto.

 - For Families and Groups: Mimaru Kyoto Station is one of the best hotels in Kyoto.
-This Mimaru property offers immediate access to diverse dining options, as well as effortless rail and bus connections to neighboring regions, making day trips to Osaka and Nara a breeze.
+This Mimaru property offers immediate access to diverse dining options, as well as train and bus connections to neighboring regions like Osaka and Nara.
 Their rooms provide ample space compared to typical Japanese hotels.

 Best Places to Stay in Tokyo